samfreitasxs/Twp-Robot-Mobile/README.md

 ## :rocket: Technologies

-This project was developed at the [QAninja](https://dojo.qaninja.com.br/course/index/49/#_) with the following technologies:
+This project was developed in the course of the  [QAninja](https://dojo.qaninja.com.br/course/index/49/#_) with the following technologies:

 - [Robot Framework](https://robotframework.org/#introduction)
 - [Python](https://www.python.org/downloads/)